-What I want to make clear, though, is that it’s not actually all that slow, nor stealthy.
-The demise of our life-source, lifestyle, and planet, of our civilization, not to mention our own lovely species, is advancing fast, advancing now: and right in front of our own lovely eyes.
+What I want to make clear, though, is that it’s not actually all that slow, or stealthy.
+The demise of our life-source, lifestyle, and planet, of our civilization, not to mention our own charming species, is advancing fast, advancing now: and right in front of our own charmed eyes.
 Scientists predict that by the year 2030 more than half of the world’s population will live under chronic water shortage, a condition defined by the Water Stress Index as having less than 1,000 cubic meters of water available per head per year.
-That's only fourteen years from now; a day that most of us will still be around to see.
+That's only fourteen years from now: MOST OF US WILL STILL BE AROUND to experience this chronic shortage.
 Talk about California droughts and Flint contaminations— these sorts of irksome scarcities are going to become a year-round reality for 50% of humanity.

-But these aren’t really things you and I can jump up and do right this minute (Unless, of course, you happen to be a state governor or something, in which case I doubt you have time to be readying my blog)...
-Anyhow, for those plebeian, non-state-governerning members of our crowd, I propose a list of day-to-day measures that will allow us each, in our own orbit, to impact this wretched state of worldly water affairs.
+But these aren’t really things you and I can jump up and do right this minute (Unless, of course, you happen to be a state governor, in which case I doubt you are reading my blog).
+Anyhow, for those plebeian, non-state-governerning members of our society, I propose a list of day-to-day measures that will allow us each, in our own orbit, to impact this wretched state of worldly water affairs.

-Little Ways the First World Water Consumer Can Help:
+Ways the First World Water Consumer Can Help:

-1. You may look at me funny when I tell you that one of the most effective ways you can limit water consumption is allotting one or two days each week to eat vegetarian.
+1. You may look at me funny when I tell you that one of the most effective ways you can limit water consumption is by eating vegetarian.
 But let me explain.
 The majority of water consumption is concealed in something known as "virtual water”— all the water that goes into the creation of a product but cannot be seen in its outcome.
-Beef is the most water-intensive product that we make, as beef cattle have an average lifespan of three years in a holding tank before their slaughter: the virtual water in a single kilo of beef accounts for the water that the cow drank for three years (24,000 liters), the water used to grow the grain he ate for three years (3,060,000 liters), and the water used to service the farmhouse and the butchering process (7,000 liters).
+Beef is the most water-intensive product that we make, as beef cattle have an average lifespan of three years in a holding tank before their slaughter: the virtual water in a single kilo of beef accounts for the water that the cow drank for three years (24,000 liters), the water used to grow the grain he ate for three years (3,060,000 liters), and the water used to service the farmhouse and the butchering procedure (7,000 liters).
 The total?
 A staggering 15,400 liters of water to create A SINGLE KILO OF BEEF!
 Other meats (especially goat and poultry) are less water-intensive than this, not to mention vegetables and fruits, which are exceedingly more efficient to produce.
 Moral of the story?
-Maybe opt for a turkey burger instead of a beef one next time.
+Maybe allot a few days each week to eat vegetarian.
+Opt for a turkey burger instead of a beef one next time.
 Or dare I suggest…a veggie burger?

-2. And stop wasting food!
+2. Stop wasting food!
 Agriculture is by far the largest consumer of clean water, accounting for more than 70% of global water usage.
 But the average household in an advanced economy like that of the US throws out 30% of the food it buys.
 That means that of all that water we dumped into agriculture (and that inefficient kilo of steak!) an entire THIRD of it goes down the drain when it reaches our tables.
 So please, buy only as much food as you’ll eat; cook only as much food as you’ll eat; serve yourself ONLY as much food as you’ll eat!
 Store the leftovers— and don’t forget them at the back of the fridge for months!!

-3. Be frugal with household water: The largest consumer of household water is the flushing of toilets.
+3. Be frugal with household water.
+The largest consumer of household water is the flushing of toilets.
 A thing quite necessary, to be sure.
 But perhaps over-used.
 I know I’m volunteering myself for all sorts of ridicule here when I remind you of this nursery saying, but… “If it’s yellow, let it mellow— if it’s brown, flush it down.”
 Sorry.

 You can also conserve household water by

-- Turning off the shower faucet while you shampoo or shave.
+Turning off the shower faucet while you shampoo or shave.

-- Turning off the sink faucet while you soap your hands before dinner, or scrub your dishes after.
+Turning off the sink faucet while you soap your hands before dinner, or scrub your dishes after.
 Rinsing requires water to be running: sudsing does not.
 Just shut it off for a minute.